jlianyz/project4/README.md

 | User is able to filter product by category                                     | Dropdown menu works<br><br>Dropdown links work<br><br>Correct category is showing for correct link<br><br>On hover, the dropdown button changes color                                                                                                        | Pass    |

 Automated testing includes:
+* [Auto Pep 8](https://pypi.org/project/autopep8/) to ensure Python formatting is correct
+* [HTML and CSS formatter](https://codebeautify.org/htmlviewer/) to ensure that HTML and CSS formatting is correct

 ***